 Surviving a car accident without injuries is a great blessing, especially considering how catastrophic injuries can be.
 Unfortunately, too may people assume that they are injury-free after a car accident simply because they don’t feel any pain and don’t see visible indications that any part of their body is broken or damaged.
+So, even if you don’t feel deadly injuries after a car accident, you may still have them.

 If victims of car accidents assume that everything is fine because they don’t feel significant pain afterwards, they put themselves in serious danger.
 Delayed pain injuries, which you may not feel at first, can still result in debilitating pain and even long-term damage that lowers your quality of life or possibly kills you.
 Don’t make a bad day worse by avoiding proper medical care after an accident — it may be the last serious mistake you ever make.